 3. Positive affirmations

-Many people really love affirmations because they are simple and easy and can be done anywhere.
+Many people love affirmations because they're simple and easy and can be done anywhere.
 An example of a simple and easy affirmation is: I now love and accept myself.

-Meditation is a great way to be still and just observe yourself and start to see your own beauty.
-I have found it to be a powerful tool for self-acceptance
+Meditation is a great way to be still. observe yourself and start to see your own beauty.
+Its also a powerful tool for self-acceptance

 As nice as it is to receive the love and approval of others, it’s just as important to approve of ourselves and love ourselves unconditionally.